SignalK/set-system-time/README.md

 pi ALL=(ALL) NOPASSWD: /bin/date
 ```
  --- *In this example, **pi** is the username that run the signalk server.
 Yours could be different.*

+Sudo is not available in Signal K Server image, but setting time should work without it with the latest Docker image.